astral-sh/rye/docs/guide/toolchains/cpython.md

 Unlike many other Python versions you can install on your computer are non-portable which means that if you move them to a new location on your machine, or you copy it onto another computer (even with the same operating system) they will no longer run.
-This is undesireable for what Rye wants to do.
+This is undesirable for what Rye wants to do.
 For one we want the same experience for any of the Python developers, no matter which operating system they used.
 Secondly we want to enable self-contained Python builds later, which requires that the Python installation is portable.